What diameter and color options are available in the Fluorinar™ PVDF filaments?

 9. If the part is small it will help to print in duplicate as the most recent layer on the first part is allowed to cool while the layer on the second part is printing.

 10. Fluorinar-H™ likes to run hot.
 We never use a fan with this material.
-When using Fluorinar-C™ for larger prints, a fan can be used to increase print speed up to 70 mm/s.
+When using Fluorinar-C™ for larger prints, a fan can be used to increase print speed up to 70 mm/s depending on part geometry.
 Keep an eye on things.
 If interlayer bonding does not appear to be working then the fan or print speed can be reduced.
-When printing 3DBenchy with Fluorinar-C™ we run the fan up to 50% in order to get the rod holder and smokestack features nice and round.
+When printing 3DBenchy with Fluorinar-C™ we run the fan up to 100% in order to get the rod holder and smokestack features nice and round.
 A detailed list of print parameters for 3DBenchy is available on this page.